cvdenzen/mijnsensors/pilightMqttOsgi/README.md

 Status 20180215: UNDER DEVELOPMENT
-Beware: there is another README.md file at mijnsensors/
+Beware: there is another (old) README.md file at mijnsensors/

+This files describes the actions to take for the separate karaf instance, NOT for the openhab instance

 repo-add activemq
 feature:install activemq-broker